 If you bought something additional at the dealership like a service plan or extended warranty (and you didn't pay for it on the spot), you could be upside down before you even leave the lot!
 This, of course, increases the size of your "gap" should you total your car and makes you a prime candidate for gap insurance.

 Sadly, I've seen many cases where my client was hit by another driver, totaled their car and got pegged with the residual loan payments.
-It's unfair, but insurance is set up this way on purpose - you can only use it if you have it.
+It's unfair, but protection policies are set up this way on purpose - you can only use it if you have it.
 If you still owe money on your car, I'd highly recommend buying gap insurance.
 It's not very expensive and it can save you big time if you're ever in an accident.

-Need help dealing with the insurance company?
+Need help dealing with dealing with your auto policies after an accident?
 Contact the Anderson Law Firm online, or by calling 817-294-1900 for a free consultation on your rights.